Fly Fishing Paradise: Our Favorite Guided Trips Around Bozeman and Yellowstone

 Guides are teachers as much as fishing partners.
 They’ll shape the day around your skill level.

-No matter where you’re at, guides strike a balance between instruction and letting you fish.
+No matter where you’re at, guides create a balance between instruction and letting you fish.

 Safety, Conservation, and Catch-and-Release Practices

-A guided trip isn’t just about fish—it’s about doing it safely and responsibly.
+Guided trips help you fish your best while doing it safely and responsibly.
 Your guide keeps an eye on fast currents, changing weather, and wildlife.
-Drift boats come with life jackets, and wade trips start with tips for staying steady on slick rocks.
+Drift boats come with life jackets, while wade trips begin with tips for staying steady on slick rocks.
 In Yellowstone, guides also carry bear spray and know what to do if a bison blocks the trail.

 On the conservation side, most outfitters are strictly catch-and-release.
 You’ll learn how to: